Saturday, January 13, 2024

 MW listening and MW DXing with this radio is tricky.
 The tuner is digital -- when you move the tuner knob, you can hear the DSP chip 'ratchet' across the frequencies, as it resolves the stations' signals, and 'looks' at each frequency and signal it 'sees'.
 This means that sometimes the XHDATA can miss weaker stations.
 If there are two stations within 20-30 kHz that are really strong, the XHDATA can sometimes completely skip the channel in between them.
 Even using an external loop it can be hard to pick out a weak channel in between two really strong stations.
 It takes patience to pull in such weak adjacents.

 Sometimes it will 'latch onto' a weaker station next to a strong station, and hold onto that signal.
-Other times it's a challenge to get it to find the weaker station when there is a powerful signal in the next channel.
+Although this 'latching onto a station' can be helpful when tuning the SW bands, it can sometimes make MW DXing a little challenging, because the MW band (at least here in North America) is very crowded.
+It can be a challenge to get the D-328 to find the weaker station when there is a very powerful signal in the next channel.

 NO SOFT MUTING, Approximately 2-3 kHz BANDWIDTH